ayyash/cricket/README.md

 ## Assets

-// TODO: rtl styles not incorporated in build yet

 To generate assets after changing less files (this is a very critical task, you should not modify styles unless 100% sure of what you're doing)